U.S. Treasury Bond Prices Rise Amid North Korea Tensions

-U.S. government-bond prices rose Wednesday as escalating tensions between North Korea and the U.S. pushed investors into haven assets.
+U.S. government-bond prices climbed Wednesday as escalating tensions between North Korea and the U.S. pushed investors into haven assets.

 Continue Reading Below